Low Sutton - Masham

 Visits include Great Tits, Blue Tits, Long Tailed Tits, a pair of Nuthatch's, Tree and House Sparrows, Robins, Blackbirds, Wood Pigeons, Collared Doves, Thrushes, a Bullfinch, Chaffinches, a Treecreeper, Wrens and lets not forget the odd Jackdaw, Rook and a Grey Squirel.

-We seem to have nests everywhere which has resulted in an explosion of young birds in the summer of 2015 very quickly learning to use the feeders.
+We seem to have nests everywhere which has resulted in an explosion of young birds in early summer very quickly learning to use the feeders.
 The snapshot taken of the great spotted woodpecker with its young visiting the courtyard is priceless.